Raiders beat Philly, 33-22, in second game under Bisaccia

 The Raiders (5-2) outgained Philadelphia 443-358 in a dominating performance that saw Las Vegas score on five straight possessions after its first series ended with Carr being intercepted inside the Eagles 5-yard line.

-It was Las Vegas’ second straight win since former coach Jon Gruden resigned Oct.
+It was Las Vegas’ second straight win with Olson calling the offensive plays, and since former coach Jon Gruden resigned Oct.
 11 because of offensive emails he sent before being hired in 2018.

-Under interim coach Rich Bisaccia, the Raiders have outscored Denver and Philadelphia 67-46 collectively, and outgained both 869-779.
+Under Bisaccia, the Raiders have outscored Denver and Philadelphia 67-46 collectively, and outgained both 869-779.

 The Eagles (2-5) lost their second straight and for the fifth time in six games.